John Lloyd Taylor

+Career

 Music

 John Taylor helps the Jonas Brothers' music production by playing lead guitar for the band.

 John's name is used in the Jonas Brothers' hit song "Lovebug".
 "No way, John Taylor!" can be heard clearly in the background at 1:05.

 Also in the song Burnin' Up.

 Performances

 John Taylor has played guitar alongside the Jonas Brothers as they performed with Stevie Wonder, Brad Paisley, Steven Curtis Chapman, Michael W. Smith, Amy Grant, Vince Gill, Dan Aykroyd, Demi Lovato, Jordin Sparks, Jesse McCartney, Taylor Swift, and Miley Cyrus.

-Television & Film
+Television & film

 Like bandmates Greg Garbowsky, Ryan Liestman and Jack Lawless, John Taylor has performed alongside the Jonas Brothers.
 He has performed on many television and awards shows, such as the Grammy Awards, Saturday Night Live, Dick Clark's New Year's Rockin' Eve, American Music Awards, Dancing With the Stars, MTV Video Music Awards, The Much Music Video Awards, The Good Morning America Summer Concert Series, the Today Show Summer Concert Series, and FN MTV.
 He also made several appearances on The Ellen DeGeneres Show and many other talk shows like The Tonight Show with Jay Leno, Jimmy Kimmel Live!, Live with Regis and Kelly, and The Oprah Winfrey Show.
 He also played at the Disney Channel Kids Inaugural He has appeared in several episodes of Jonas Brothers: Living the Dream with the Jonas Brothers.

 He performed in the Hannah Montana & Miley Cyrus: Best of Both Worlds Concert and Jonas Brothers: The 3D Concert Experience.

 He also featured in episode 5, "Band's Best Friend", of the Jonas Brothers TV series, JONAS as Joe's history teacher.

 He appears in Demi Lovato's 2017 YouTube documentary Demi Lovato: Simply Complicated as well as the 2019 Amazon Prime Video documentary Jonas Brothers: Chasing Happiness, which he directed.